• Skip to primary navigation

 • Turn the biscuit dough out onto a lightly floured surface and knead lightly until smooth.

 • Flatten to a ¾-inch thickness.
-Cut into 10 or 12 squares or use a biscuit cutter or other substitute to cut rounds.
+Cut into 10 or 12 squares or use a biscuit cutter or other substitute such as a glass to cut rounds.
 Place biscuits on prepared pan and brush with melted butter.
 Bake for 15 minutes or until golden brown.

 dough turned onto parchment.